anish/anish.github.io/_posts/2014-06-24-ldap-phabricator.md

 mail: burgerguy@fodomain.com
 {% endhighlight %}

 Username Attributes & Real name attributes were based on this sample return.
-The phabricator config actually recommends using *sn* instead of *sAMAccount*, this did not work for me.
-These values are not case sensitive btw.
-You can replace *displayName* with *givenName,sn* or pretty much any combination of returned attributes.
-Note : a lot of places seem to recommend specifying Real Name attributes as *["givenName","sn"]* instead of *givenName,sn* but only the format without the brackets & quotes worked for me.
+The phabricator config actually recommends using <code>sn</code> instead of <code>sAMAccount</code>, this did not work for me.
+These values are not case sensitive.
+You can replace <code>displayName</code> with <code>givenName,sn</code> or pretty much any combination of returned attributes.

+Note : a lot of places seem to recommend specifying Real Name attributes as <code>["givenName","sn"]</code> instead of <code>givenName,sn</code> but only the format without the brackets & quotes worked for me.
+You can also use the auth test utility shipped with phabricator to test ldap via <code>phabricator/bin/auth ldap</code>.
+It uses ldap settings set in phabricator > auth > ldap.

+Simple LDAP configuration only allows you to login via ldap, you still need to *import* ldap users into phabricator for it to work correctly.
+To do this go to phabricator > people > import from ldap.
+Enter any useable username/password combo, and an ldap query to search for users to import.
+Based on the sample return above, a useable query would be <code>(objectClass=person)</code>.